logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/the-test-editor/content-assist/_index.md

 ![](/images/TA4VS_Help/Images/Autocomplete_actions.png)

-**Tip:** When you first enter a new cell, and before typing any characters, you may also press Ctrl + Space or Space to invoke Content Assist.
+{{<tip>}} When you first enter a new cell, and before typing any characters, you may also press Ctrl + Space or Space to invoke Content Assist.
 If editing an existing action line, pressing Ctrl + Space also brings up Content Assist with appropriate selections.

 After selecting an action, you can insert it into your test editor by pressing Enter.